galaxyproject/galaxy-hub/content/news/2024-10-30-GalaxyInResearch/index.md

 ## **Galaxy’s Role**

-Galaxy was integral to the construction of a detailed phylogenetic tree of the microbial communities identified in the hydrothermal plumes.
+Galaxy was integral to constructing a detailed phylogenetic tree of the microbial communities identified in the hydrothermal plumes.
 Specifically:

 * **16S rRNA Phylogenetic Analysis:** Researchers used Galaxy’s MAFFT tool with the L-INS-i method to align the 16S rRNA sequences.
 This alignment was critical for understanding the relationships between bacteria across different hydrothermal plumes.